mulesoft-consulting/automated-api-promotion/README.md

 ## Not Supported Functionality
 Deployment of external properties file is not supported.
 Properties file must be copied to server before this script runs.

-Every API Instance pormotion would create a new API Instance on target environment.
+Every API Instance promotion would create a new API Instance on target environment.
+Patching of API Instance is not supported.

 ## Notes
 * New API Instance creation means that your client applications must request access for this new version (e.g. if Client ID enforcement policy has been applied).